 Audible – It’s sometimes easier to listen to books than to read them.
-Using the subscription keeps the prices down and great books in my ear like my favorites Love Yourself, As a Man Thinketh, Tools of Titans, or Ego is the Enemy.
+Using the subscription keeps the prices down, and great books in my ear like my favorites Love Yourself, As a Man Thinketh, Tools of Titans, or Ego is the Enemy.

 Schwab – The best banking on the road.
 If you travel internationally and hate getting stuck with ATM fees when pulling out local money, this is the card to have!
 You don’t get hit with those nasty fees.
 We got back over $55 US in our first month!!
-A top on the travel tools list.
+A top pick on the travel tools list.

 ExpressVPN – Being secure on the road is a necessity!
 Having a VPN means that you are using a PRIVATE network when you are in a Starbucks in Peru, a hostel in Croatia, or a hotel in Japan.
 This travel tool helps keep your data secure when using the internet.
 It also helps you if you are looking to use your streaming video services as well.
 Not all countries allow you to use Sling, Hulu, or Netflix.
 By using a VPN, you can use servers in the US or other countries that allow you to.
-Its also great when looking into flights.
+It is also great when looking into flights.
 If you look for a flight in a foreign country, it might help you save a few bucks as well. http://bit.ly/MattExpress

 Dropbox – The best way to share documents while on the road.
 The service makes it easy to send a link to a family member, co-worker, or anyone that might need quick access to help you while you are on the road.
-Back up photos, videos as well.
-Its a great tool all the time, not just as a travel tool, and one that I have used for years.
+Back up photos, and videos as well.
+It is a great tool all the time, not just as a travel tool, and one that I have used for years.
 Download it now – Desktop, mobile, everywhere you go – https://db.tt/TpYS7oVM

 WPEngine – If you are thinking about starting your own blog on WordPress, definitely use this service.
 I used another WordPress hosting service and was burned.
 That service was even more expensive than WPEngine.
 These guys just know the business better than anyone else.
 Believe me, the time and energy wasted on a bad hosting service will drive you nuts.
 Look, if we can do a blog, so can you!
 Dig into your creative side, get on WordPress, and go!